Support Get in Touch

 The Evolution of Cybersecurity Solutions for Businesses

-Read on to learn more about the history of cybersecurity, the modern attacks threatening businesses today, and what can be done to mitigate the risks of the future.
+Below, we comb through the history of cybersecurity, review the modern cyberattacks threatening businesses today, and discuss strategies businesses can use to mitigate their cyber risk now, and in the future.

 The Beginning of Cybersecurity

-Just like that, the never-ending digital battle between good and evil began.
+Just like that, the world of cybercrime and cybersecurity was created – and the ceaseless battle between good and evil entered the digital universe.

-These innovations in security came at the perfect time, too, as the ’90s would become known as the “Virus Era” because of the millions of computers that were infected in the decade due to the rise of internet usage.
+These cybersecurity innovations came at almost the perfect time, too.
+The ’90s would become known as the “Virus Era” because millions of computers got infected with malware during the first decade of the internet.

-During this time, firewalls and antivirus software were the main sources of security that scanned incoming packets for malware and used immunizers—a tool that modified programs to trick viruses into thinking they were already infected—to stop infections from taking place.
+During this time, firewalls and antivirus software were the main sources of security.
+These preliminary cybersecurity tools scanned incoming packets from the internet for malware and deployed immunizer to neutralize them.
+An immunizer is a tool that modified programs on the drive to trick viruses into thinking they were already infected with malware.
+This stopped the virus from actually infecting programs on the system.

-In the 2000s, cybercrime became more prominent as more of the world became more digital.
-World governments began to recognize and plan to stop cyberattacks and information security became a focus for businesses, people, and governments alike.
+In the 2000s, cybercrime became more prominent as more of the world entered the digital era.
+World governments began to recognize cyberattacks and the need for cybersecurity, and information security became a focus for businesses, people, and governments alike.

 Modern Solutions to Face Modern Threats

-• Remote Work Security: More people are working remotely than ever before, meaning that businesses need to take steps to ensure information is secure no matter where it’s being accessed from.
+• Remote Work Security: More people are working remotely than ever before, meaning that businesses need to take steps to ensure information is secure no matter where it’s being accessed.
+This means prioritizing endpoint security, creating a company device management policy, and keeping your staff educated on current cyberthreats they might face.

-• Network Monitoring: Attacks can come at any time from many different angles, it’s critical that businesses have a network monitoring service provider to spot threats, react appropriately, and mitigate the risks.
+• Network Monitoring: Cyberattacks can come at any time from many different angles.
+Therefore, it’s critical that businesses have a network monitoring service provider to identify, isolate, and neutralize threats.
+24/7 monitoring is critical to keeping your network secured.

-• Edge Security: Along with remote work comes more devices connecting to the company network.
-Edge security helps ensure the security of the network even if a device is breached.
+• Edge Security: With remote work, more smart-devices connect to the company network.
+Edge security helps ensure the security of the network all around the world, even if a device used by a remote worker is breached.

 • Backup & Disaster Recovery: With so much data being stored on the cloud, a cyberattack can cripple systems and limit access to important information.
 Having backups and a recovery plan helps businesses get back up and running quickly.